 Ever considered designing or building a tiny house?
-Does an urban scavenger hunt using public transportation seem like a fun challenge?
 How about investing a few hours a week to work with elementary students at a local school?
 If opportunities like this sound appealing, then the Wicked

 Problems LLC is the place to be.

 Complex issues don’t have simple solutions.
 In the Wicked Problems LLC, you’ll engage in active, hands-on experiences that relate to complex social issues like housing, transportation and education both locally and globally.
 Be the architect of your own learning in the Wicked Problems LLC!

 First described in the 1960's by design theorist Horst Rittel and later refined by other social planners, Wicked Problems are defined as complex social issues that have no clear solution.
 They are often interconnected.
 For example, quality healthcare should be a given for all but those with few resources may not have the same access.
 Spending a meagre paycheck to feed a family may take precedence over a doctor co-pay or insurance premium, which is related.
 A problem whose solution requires a great number of people to change their mindsets and behavior is likely to be a wicked problem.

 Examples are typically related to the environment (Climate change, sustainability, Pandemics), economics (Poverty, food security, social inequity), and politics (global strife, nuclear weapon stockpiles, social injustice, globalization) but are not inclusive to these issues.

 Science and mathematics majors will have additional programming support as part of the Wicked Problems LLC.
 See the general LLC web page for more details.